ATX-50-Team-Best-Buy/searchbar_service/README.md

 ## Tech Stack
-*MyGamestocks* was built primarily with ReactJS and Material UI on the front end and Node/Express on the backend.
+*Best Buy Clone* was built primarily with ReactJS and Material UI on the front end and Node/Express on the backend.
 Other key technologies used are listed below:

 ### Technologies